Data-driven control of switched linear systems with probabilistic stability guarantees: Introduction

 While there exist hybrid system identification techniques \cite{BOO:LB18}, identification of state-space models of switching systems is in general cumbersome and computationally demanding.
-More specially, identifying a switched linear system is NP-hard \cite{ART:L16}.
+More specifically, identifying a switched linear system is NP-hard \cite{ART:L16} and most of currently available techniques as mentioned in \cite{BOO:LB18} rely on heuristics and lack of formal guarantees.
 In recent years, data-driven analysis and control under the framework of black-box systems has received a lot of attention, see, e.g., \cite{INP:KQHT16,ART:KBJT19,ART:SDDJMD20,ART:WJ20}.
-For instance, probabilistic stability guarantees are provided in \cite{ART:KBJT19} for black-box switched linear systems, based merely on a finite number of observations of trajectories.
-Let us also mention that, although data-driven techniques for controlling linear systems already exist (see, e.g., \cite{ART:VETC20}), they are not suitable for switched systems.
+For instance, probabilistic stability guarantees are provided in \cite{ART:KBJT19,INP:RWJ21,INP:BJW21} for black-box switched linear systems, based on the observation of a finite set of trajectories.
+Let us also mention that, although data-driven techniques for controlling linear systems already exist (see, e.g., \cite{ART:VETC20}), they are not able to tackle switched systems.

-In this paper, we address the problem of stabilization of switched linear systems without any information on the model or the switching signal.
-As the switching is not within control, we need to design uniform stabilizing feedback for all the cases, similar to \cite{ART:BM99,ART:LD04}.
-More precisely, we compute a feedback controller and a common Lyapunov function for all the switching modes of the closed-loop system using a finite set of trajectories.
-The Lyapunov inequality leads to a finite set of bilinear matrix inequalities (BMI) and the stabilization problem becomes a BMI problem.
+In this paper, we address feedback control design for switched linear systems without knowing the model of the system or the switching signal.
+As the switching is considered as a source of uncertainty, we need to design a uniform state feedback controller allowing to stabilize the system in the worst case, similar to \cite{ART:BM99,ART:LD04}.
+To do this, we compute a state feedback controller and a common Lyapunov function for all the switching modes of the closed-loop system using a finite set of trajectories.
+We use both quadratic and sum of squares (SOS) Lyapunov functions, which lead to constrained nonlinear optimization problems with a large number of Lyapunov inequalities.
+For numerical tractability, we then design algorithms to solve these problems by making use of the underlying structure.
+For example, with quadratic Lyapunov functions, the biconvex Lyapunov inequalities allow to use alternating minimization where each iteration solves convex problems.